Most people know you need the right humidity and temperature for glue to work but there is a third thing!

 pH Levels of the Eye & Skin Areas

-New scientific research has shown that the pH level of the area you are working in (eye, lash and skin area) is as important than the humidity and temperature level of your environment.
+Scientific research shows that the pH level of the area you are working in (eye, lash and skin area) is just as important as the humidity and temperature level of your environment.

-It is currently one of the most undiscussed reasons for low retention and ‘glue problems’ and it is Locks Lash’s belief that handling the pH level around the eye and skin area, will dramatically improve our industry.
+It is currently one of the most undiscussed reasons for low retention and ‘glue problems’ .
+It's our belief at Locks Lash’s that handling the pH level around the eye and skin area, will dramatically improve our industry.

 WHAT IS pH?